ncsl/network_neuroscience_epilepsy/tools/mef2eeg/README.md

 Decide which time-slice to take based on the inputs from the clinical notes.

-For 0.0.1, we're going to assume one seizure per hour.
+_For 0.0.1, assume one seizure per hour._

 ### Determine the seconds to save